Lachlannr/AgeCalculator/README.md

 ## Technology and Libraries

-This project is intentionally built with **zero external dependencies**, relying solely on the Python 3 standard library for maximum portability.
+This project is intentionally built with **zero external dependencies**, relying solely on the Python 3 standard library.

+-   [`argparse`](https://docs.python.org/3/library/argparse.html): Used to handle command-line arguments for direct execution mode.
 -   [`re`](https://docs.python.org/3/library/re.html): Used extensively for pre-processing and validating user input against various date patterns.
 -   [`datetime`](https://docs.python.org/3/library/datetime.html): The foundation for all date and time logic, including parsing with `strptime` and timedelta calculations.
 -   [`unittest`](https://docs.python.org/3/library/unittest.html): The built-in framework used to create the comprehensive test suite in [`Test.py`](./Test.py), ensuring the accuracy of parsing and calculation logic.